PaNOSC-ViNYL/ase/doc/ase/calculators/socketio/socketio.rst

 .. note::

-   In order to secure smooth termination of the connection, it is wise to close the connection after use.
+   It is wise to ensure smooth termination of the connection.
 This can be done by calling ``calc.close()`` at the end or, more elegantly, by enclosing using the ``with`` statement as done in all examples here.

 Example using FHI-aims